 After Zomato, now Swiggy takes action against customer for refusing food from non-Hindu delivery boy

-Telangana, Oct 26: A police complaint has been filed against a customer of a food delivery app for allegedly refusing to accept food from a delivery boy as he was a Muslim.
+Telangana, Oct 26: A police complaint has been filed against a customer of a food delivery app for allegedly refusing to accept food from a delivery boy as he was a muslim.
 The complaint has been filed by the delivery agent working for an online food ordering platform on Friday.

 According to police officials, they received a complaint from the executive of Swiggy, Mudassir Suleman on Wednesday saying that a customer did not accept the ordered food merely because the delivery boy was a Muslim.